 Crude oil and gas is currently being produced from three sedimentary basins: the onshore Anambra, the offshore Benin (deep-water and ultra-deep-water) and the Niger Delta (shallow and deep-water basins).
 There are varied types and levels of operation in ten of Nigeria’s thirty-six states (Abia, Akwa Ibom, Bayelsa, Cross Rivers, Delta, Edo, Imo, Lagos, Ondo, and Rivers).
 There is also off-shore activity in the Bight of Bonny, Bight of Benin, and the Gulf of Guinea.
 Table 2-2 of the main report shows location of each producing OML.

 Figure 1: Map of Nigeria showing sedimentary basins

-Source: NEITI 2013 oil and gas report6
+Source: NEITI 2013 oil and gas report

 The total gas produced in 2017 was 3.450 mmscf valued at $10.709 million.
-In the domestic market, there are varying prices for the sales of gas in Nigeria exist depending on the purchaser from NGC.
-The price per mscf for power generation is $1, for commercial - $3.06, while as feedstock (industrial), i.e. Notore price is $0.689 and ALSCON - $0.25.
+In the domestic market, there are varying prices for the sale of gas depending on the purchaser from NGC.
+The price per mscf for power generation is $1, for commercial - $3.06, while as feedstock (industrial), i.e. Notore price is $0.689 and ALSCON is $0.25.

 Therefore, to estimate the total value of gas produced in Nigeria, the rate for commercial buyers was used to compute value for utilized gas, re-injected gas, gas flared and unaccounted gas.
 Gas produced is utilized for sales, used as fuel gas, re-injected, liquefied and flared into the atmosphere.
 Federation equity gas sale was made by NNPC and was categorized as export gas.